NGDeployio/Docs/README.md

 [Custom Domains](#custom-domains)

 ## Github Integration
 Upon login we offer the ability to hook repositories to ngDeploy.
 Once hooked Github notifies us when the **Master** repository is updated and we kick off the build process.

+One of the benefits of an integrated build process is the ability to update web applications directly from Github.

 ## Build process for ngDeploy
 - NPM install